 If you have concerns about the large incision, overnight hospitalization and long recovery time that can come with a traditional open spine procedure, Laser Spine Institute offers an alternative.
 Our surgeons use a muscle-sparing less than 1-inch incision to access the spine, which results in a shorter recovery time^ with less risk of complications like infection.

-Contact our dedicated team of Spine Care Consultants today for a no-cost review of your MRI or CT scan* to determine if you may be a candidate for one of our minimally invasive, outpatient procedures.
+Contact our dedicated team of Patient Empowerment Consultants today for a no-cost review of your MRI or CT scan* to determine if you may be a candidate for one of our minimally invasive, outpatient procedures.